Answers to the most common questions we receive

 - Optional activities and associated equipment

 Yes!
-We offer three convenient plans for you to pay for your Verto Semester:
+We offer two convenient plans for you to pay for your Verto experience:

-- Option 2: You can pay the semester fee in a lump sum by March 15th and receive a 5% overall tuition reduction.
+Option 1: You can pay the study abroad fee in a lump sum.

-- Option 3: You can split the semester fee into equal monthly payments, with the last payment due by June 1st.
+Option 2: You can split the study abroad fee into 3 equal monthly payments.

-Verto has rolling admissions and our semesters fill up quickly.
+Verto has rolling admissions and our experiences fill up quickly.
 We encourage you to apply as early as possible so that you can secure a spot!

 Yes!
-Verto Education welcomes students who are non-U.S. passport holders to apply to our programs, so long as they meet the admissions requirements.
+Verto Education welcomes participants who are non-U.S. passport holders to apply to our study abroad experiences, so long as they meet the admissions requirements.

 - TOEFL, PTE Academic or IELTS Academic results are preferred